+Section-A

-Section-A All the questions are compulsory in this section.
+All the questions are compulsory in this section.
 [102=20]

 Q.No.
 Questions CO 1.
-Which of the following is not a determinant of the demand for a good?
-CO1,CO2 (a) Its cost of production (b) Expectations (c) The prices of related products (d) Preferences 2.
-If two goods are complements in consumption, then an increase in the price CO1,CO2 of one of these goods will cause (a) the demand for the other good to increase. (b) the supply of the other good to increase. (c) the demand for the other good to decrease. (d) the supply of the other good to decrease.
-3. Which of the following is not an assumption associated with the definition CO1 of a production function? (a) Technology remains constant. (b) Both inputs and outputs are measured in monetary units. (c)The function shows the maximum level of output possible with a given combination of inputs. (d) All units of the inputs are homogeneous.
-4. If the quantity of a commodity demanded remains unchanged as its price CO1 changes, the coefficient of price elasticity of demand is (a) greater than one.

-(b) equal to one.

-(c) smaller than one.
+Which of the following is not a determinant of the supply for a good?
+CO1 (a) Its cost of production. (b) Level of technology. (c) The prices of the products. (d) Preferences.
+2. If two goods are substitute in consumption, then an increase in the price of one of CO1 these goods will cause- (a) the demand for the other good to increase. (b) the supply of the other good to increase. (c) the demand for the other good to decrease. (d) the supply of the other good to decrease.
+3. If two goods are complements in consumption, then an increase in the price of CO1 one of these goods will cause- (a) the demand for the other good to increase. (b) the supply of the other good to increase. (c) the demand for the other good to decrease. (d) the supply of the other good to decrease.
+4. Which of the following is not an assumption associated with the definition of a CO1 production function? (a) Technology remains constant. (b) Both inputs and outputs are measured in monetary units. (c)The function shows the maximum level of output possible with a given combination of inputs. (d) All units of the inputs are homogeneous.
+5. If the quantity of a commodity demanded remains unchanged as its price CO1 changes, the coefficient of price elasticity of demand is- (a) greater than one. (b) equal to one. (c) smaller than one.

 (d) zero.

-5. Which of the following is a variable cost?
+6. Which of the following is a variable cost?
 CO1

-(a) Interest payments
+(a) Interest payments.

-(b) Raw materials costs
+(b) Raw materials costs.

-(c) Property taxes
+(c) Property taxes.

 (d) All of the above are variable costs.

-6. Which of the following markets comes close to satisfying the assumptions CO1,CO2
+7. Which of the following markets comes close to satisfying the assumptions of a CO1

-of a perfectly competitive market structure?
+perfectly competitive market structure?

-(a) The stock market
+(a) The stock market.

-(b) The market for agricultural commodities such as wheat or corn
+(b) The market for agricultural commodities such as wheat or corn.

-(c) The market for petroleum and natural gas
+(c) The market for petroleum and natural gas.

 (d) All of the above come close to satisfying the assumptions of perfect

 competition.

-7. If average cost is at a minimum, then CO1
+8. If average cost is at a minimum, then- CO1

-(a) it is equal to marginal cost.
+(a) It is equal to marginal cost.

-(b) total cost is also at a minimum.
+(b) Total cost is also at a minimum.

-(c) profit is at a maximum.
+(c) Profit is at a maximum.

 (d) All of the above are true.

-8. The market for automobiles is an example of CO1,CO2
+9. The market for automobiles is an example of- CO1

-(a) monopolistic competition.
+(a) Monopolistic competition.

-(b) duopoly.
+(b) Duopoly.

-(c) differentiated oligopoly.
+(c) Differentiated oligopoly.

-(d) pure oligopoly.
+(d) Pure oligopoly.

-9. Real GDP increases CO1
+10. Real GDP increases- CO1

 (a) When there is an increase in the price level.

 (b) When there is an increase in the output of goods and services.

 (c) When there is an increase in the population.

 (d) At a constant over time.

-10. Business cycles CO1